-Known as the ‘Festival of Lights’ there were over 200 guests at the national stadium on Thursday 14 November, who were greeted on arrival by Kirtan music which is traditionally performed by an all-male group.
+Known as the ‘Festival of Lights’ there were over 300 guests at the national stadium on Thursday 14 November, who were who were greeted on arrival by melodious traditional Hindu kirtan music.

-Our hosts on the evening were Neha Navekar and Ankur Desai, who opened the event with a welcome before the Deep-pragatya candle-lighting took place.
+Our hosts on the evening were sport presenter Neha Navekar and BBC broadcaster Ankur Desai, who opened the event with a welcome before the Deep-pragatya candle-lighting took place.

-Examples of some of the work taking place across football and within the Hindu community was then presented to the audience, such as the Neasden Temple Football Project and Tottenham Hotspur’s Reach Fan Group.
+Examples of some of the work taking place across football and within the Hindu community was then presented to the audience, such as the Neasden Temple Football Project, Tottenham Hotspur’s Reach Fan Group and ‘Seeing is Believing’, a women's football programme to get more Souh Asian females into the game

 A panel featuring Nilesh Chauhan from the FSA, Tottenham Hotspur and former England women’s development coach Manisha Tailor, former Newcastle and Cardiff City striker Michael Chopra and ex Arsenal player Jimmy Carter then took to the stage to talk through their experiences and faith.